-32. The Applicant shall rehabilitate the site to the satisfaction of the Resources Regulator.
-This rehabilitation must be generally consistent with the proposed rehabilitation described in the EIS (and depicted conceptually in Appendix 5), and comply with the objectives in Table 8.
+32. The Applicant shall rehabilitate the site in accordance with the conditions imposed on the mining lease(s) associated with the development under the Mining Act 1992.
+This rehabilitation must be generally consistent with the proposed rehabilitation described in the documents listed in condition 2(a) of Schedule 2, and comply with the objectives in Table 8.